 Improving food security in the territory is a vital goal, and local food production plays a key role.
 Creating positive change will take a community-wide effort – and it can start in our own backyards!

-The Yukon Food Bank partnered with the Yukon Literacy Coalition to both provide the seed kits and support gardeners throughout the summer growing season.
+The Yukon Food Bank partners with the Yukon Literacy Coalition to both provide the seed kits and support gardeners throughout the summer growing season.

 This program was made possible thanks to the generous support of Whitehorse Motors and the Yukon Grain Farm.